hugoeditor/hugocms/readme.md

 8. Call up the CMS via your own domain with '/edit' appended.

-9. Set the password and startup settings for the CMS
+9. Set the password and startup settings for the CMS.

 [Read more](https://hugoeditor.com/en/install-use/)